Cancer Research UK logo.

 Your feelings about hair loss

 Hair loss and hair thinning can be very stressful.
 Some people find it the hardest part of having cancer and its treatment.
 This is understandable because our appearance is closely linked to our feelings of self esteem.
-Trying to accept sudden changes in your looks can be very hard.
-Social activities might seem more difficult.

-It’s not unusual to feel angry and depressed.
+It’s not unusual to feel angry or depressed.
 You might feel worried about how your friends and family see you.
 And you may think that you are no longer as physically attractive.
 If you have children or grandchildren, you might worry about how they feel about seeing you without hair.
 You might also worry about how their friends will see you, and if this will affect your children.
 It’s natural to worry about these things.

 Read more about coping emotionally